BedeschiL/TaxiiServer/README.md

     - Status
         - It's the documents you got when you ADD an object into the Taxii Server

-To connect to the DB I personnaly use MongoDB Compass (UI) or mongosh (Shell) :
+To connect to the DB, I personally use MongoDB Compass (UI) or mongosh (Shell).
+Connection string:
-Connection string :

 ```bash
 mongodb://usr_name:password@localhost:27017/?authMechanism=DEFAULT
 ```